instituutnederlandsetaal/BlackLab/site/docs/development/070_changelog.md

     - new DocIndexerExample gives a better example of low-level custom indexing
     - you can now use a custom DocIndexerConfig subclass by specifying `fileTypeOptions.docIndexerClass` in your .blf.yaml file.
     - standoff annotations can now be used to index spans and relations as well
+    - New `blacklab.yaml` option `indexing.maxValueLength` controls truncating of annotation values.
+Default is no truncation (causing a Lucene error if a token is longer than 32K).
 - Misc:
     - support for Docker
     - ability to run BlackLab as a Solr plugin (work in progress), and a proxy so Solr with plugin behaves the same as BLS.